 Washington state law enables individual districts to apply for waivers to the state’s high school graduation requirements.
 However, the Core Plus and other Career Technical Education (CTE) courses initially did not meet core academic requirements, even though students in these courses are exposed to rigorous instruction in math and science.
 To address this issue, the Washington State legislature in 2014 passed SB6552, authorizing the State Board of Education to develop course equivalency frameworks for CTE courses.
 Under the statute, frameworks would need to be developed through technical workgroups, meet rigorous academic learning requirements and be aligned with industry standards.
 The resulting frameworks would enable students in Core Plus and other CTE courses to apply their credits toward graduation requirements, empowering more students to pursue high-quality career pathways.

 In May 2015, the State Board of Education approved the first round of course equivalency frameworks, identifying 21 courses that would be eligible for credit in math and science.
 In addition to mapping specific course codes to graduation credit requirements, the frameworks identify the industry and state learning standards and outline the instructional curricula for each eligible course.
-The following year, the Board approved an additional 11 course equivalency frameworks, bringing the total of approved CTE courses to 32.
-Of those, three are Core Plus courses.
+The following year, the Board approved an additional 11 course equivalency frameworks.
+As of February 2019, there are a total of 38 approved CTE courses that would be eligible for credit in math, science and English.
+Of those, seven are Core Plus courses.

 Policy in Action

-Today, the Core Plus curriculum is taught in 11 skill centers and 26 comprehensive high schools across Washington state, with funding from the legislature to expand to an additional 20 locations in 2017.
+Today, the Core Plus curriculum is taught in 11 skill centers and 26 comprehensive high schools across Washington state.
 Additionally, Washington State plans to create a Core Plus teaching certificate for teachers who complete a Core Plus professional development program and are prepared to teach the rigorous curriculum.
-So far, 55 teachers have completed training on the Core Plus knowledge, skills and abilities.
+So far, more than 55 teachers have completed training on the Core Plus knowledge, skills and abilities.

-Boeing further validated the relevance of the Core Plus curriculum by announcing it would hire 150 graduating Core Plus students, demonstrating that the curriculum could effectively preparing learners for entry-level employment in the manufacturing field.
+Boeing further validated the relevance of the Core Plus curriculum by recruiting Core Plus students to work for Boeing right out of particpating Washington high schools, demonstrating that the curriculum could effectively prepare learners for entry-level employment in the manufacturing field.

 - Video: Core Plus Educators

-- KIMAtv.com: "Boeing hires students straight from West Valley High School" (October, 2017)
+- Article: “Boeing hires students straight from West Valley High School” (October, 2017)